 FAQ's for School Directors

-Below are some answers to commonly asked questions from the schools with whom I work.
+Below are some answers to commonly asked questions from the schools with whom we work.
 This page is designed to help us all ensure success with school photo day.
 If you have any other questions - from you, your staff or parents - please don't hesitate to ask!

 Preparing for the Session